 • 3- Fertility drugs can be attempted if a woman still ovulates at least part of the time.

-• 4- Natural progesterone cream can be used to supplement progesterone levels depending on the level of ovarian function.
+• 4- Natural progesterone supplementation can be used to increase progesterone levels depending on the level of ovarian function.

 • 5- IVF or in vitro fertilization uses eggs harvested from a woman and then they are fertilized in a lab.
 Most women who donate eggs for IVF have diminished ovarian reserves but do have intact function of the ovaries.